Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Long
 Targets: 1 enemy
 Summoner MP Cost: 2 MP
-The Spellcaster ally makes a mental attack with a x2 multiplier.
+The Spellcaster Ally makes a Mental Attack with a x2 multiplier.
 This cannot be done on the same turn where Zap has already been used.

 ### Summon Configuration: Support
 The Support configuration is not very good at dealing damage, but is able to keep summoners and their allies on their feet by sharing their HP.